distributed-assertions/distributed-assertions.github.io/docs/example-walkthrough.md

 ### 2. Dispatch, agent profile

-In DAMF, all assertions are _signed_ by exactly one _agent_.
+In DAMF, each assertion is _signed_ by exactly one _agent_.
 Concretely, an agent is a public-private key pair; the _name_ of the agent is just its public key.